Blog

 The most common court document that requires a notary is an affidavit, and most courts won't accept filed affidavits that haven't been notarized.

 Power of attorney is another common legal document that gives another person, the agent, the authority to act on the principal's behalf.
-Notarized affidavits also absolve the individuals who signed from testifying in court to confirm their validity, so identity of the signer is extremely critical.
+Notarized affidavits also absolve the individuals who signed from testifying in court to confirm their validity, so the identity of the signer is extremely critical.

-DocuSign Notary helps to mitigate the risk of identity fraud by using both identity verification and knowledge-based authentication in a single platform.
+Docusign Notary helps to mitigate the risk of identity fraud by using both identity verification and knowledge-based authentication in a single platform.
 Notaries public also have the option to personally attest to the signer’s identity, per certain state legislations.
 Notary also helps to reduce risk while meeting state remote online notarization requirements.

 Secretary of State and City Clerk offices